Before you decide if a Jury or a Judge is better for you, let's break down what each trial would look like.

 - Do you have enough money saved or otherwise available to fund it? (i.e. court costs, attorney fees, etc.)

-- Must be “paid for” prior to being assigned a trial date; proper notice to all parties is also required;
+- Must be “paid for” prior to assignment of a trial date; proper notice to all parties is also required.

 - Can you relate to a jury?
 Better yet, could a jury relate to you?